Part 2 of exploring St. John’s East takes us to the Quidi Vidi’s: the lake and road of course.

 The throngs of people who flock lakeside are also here to watch the races of course.
 All five crews that make up a race, begin and end at the head of the lake but not before they “turn the buoys” at the half way point on the other end, a spectacular feat of athleticism and teamwork.

-The Regatta is much more than just NL’s most favorite sport but also one of the best summer social events in our fair city.
+Above all, the Regatta is much more than just NL’s most favorite sport.
+But also one of the best summer social events in our fair city.
 This fun-filled day is not to be missed.

 The Anglican Cemetery is located on the corner of Empire Avenue and Forest Road.
 I couldn’t imagine a lovelier place to rest for eternity than here.
 Morbid fascination aside, a stroll through here is a sheer delight.